Skip to content

 1. docker compose starts gateway + Redis.

-2. Gateway creates per-session worker containers on demand.
+2. Gateway creates per-session worker containers on demand using the worker image.

 3. Each worker gets an isolated workspace directory (for example ./workspaces/{threadId}/).